mk-fg/fgtk/README.rst

 For long-term access (e.g. for some daemon), there probably are better options than such bindfs hack - e.g. bind-mounts, shared uids/gids, ACLs, etc.

+fast-disk-wipe
+''''''''''''''

+Very simple "write 512B, skip N * 512B, repeat" binary for wiping some block device in a hurry.

+Idea is not to erase every trace of data or to hide it, but just to make it probabilistically unusable due to such junk blocks, although with low-enough interval it should corrupt filesystem pretty badly too, making files/data hard to access.

+Fast loop of 512B writes to a device directly will likely hang that binary until it's done, as that's how such direct I/O seem to work on linux.

 Generic file contents manglers